 A museum, the community’s keeper of history, often finds itself with a collection of unidentified photographs.
 Once cherished and traded among family and friends, they are too dear to discard but also unable to be meaningfully displayed.
 From the woman with sad eyes whose lifetime is shown in her face, to the young soldier looking for laughs as he attempts to ride a donkey, the names and stories of those pictured will remain an enduring mystery.
 With your help, our newest exhibition, Secrets, will offer a compelling look into the life of those who are no more.

 They say, “A picture is worth 1,000 words.”
-Do you think you can prove it?

 On display at the Historical Center are a portion of our unidentified photos and we invite you to help us reveal their secrets.
 In 1,000 words or less, create a fictionalized story or biography of those people in the image you select.
 Submissions are due to the Society by October 24th.
 Winners in both youth and adult categories will be announced on November 3rd and prizes awarded.
 More information on prizes coming soon!
 See full rules below!

 1. Select one image from those displayed and write a fictional story or biography about the person/people in it.